zenml-io/zenml/docs/book/user-guide/production-guide/cloud-orchestration.md

 {% tabs %}
 {% tab title="AWS" %}
-In order to launch a pipeline on AWS with the SkyPilot orchestrator, the first thing that you need to do is to install the SkyPilot and AWS integrations:
+In order to launch a pipeline on AWS with the SkyPilot orchestrator, the first thing that you need to do is to install the AWS and Skypilot integrations:

 ```shell
 zenml integration install aws skypilot_aws -f